sirkotal/feup-iadp/lesson_1-4/area/README.md

-Given a list of n values, compute the percentage of positive values and negative values.
+Calculate the area of a triangle given the values of the base and height